pavlin-policar/openTSNE/README.md

 ## Usage
 We provide two modes of usage.
-One is very familliar to anyone who has ever used scikit-learn via `TSNE.fit`.
+One is somewhat familliar to scikit-learn's `TSNE.fit`.

 We also provide an advanced interface for much more control of the optimization process, allowing us to interactively tune the embedding.